Choosing Fireworks: Daytime Displays

 Not the most common type of consumer display in the UK but here are your options.

-Examples of enquiries for help we’ve had for daytime fireworks include rememberance events (salutes or bangs), fete openings, sports events and so on.
-Your options are daytime-specific fireworks – they do exist – or using normal night time fireworks anyway.
+Examples of enquiries for help I’ve had for daytime fireworks include remembrance events (salutes or bangs), fete openings, sports events and so on.
+Your options are either daytime-specific fireworks – they do exist – or using normal nighttime fireworks anyway.

 The principle effects in fireworks intended for daylight use are coloured smokes, streamers and parachutes.
 Here, shots (usually from a cake or barrage) are launched up and each one then bursts into an effect.

 There aren’t a huge number of these fireworks on the market most likely as demand is small and production costs for consumer fireworks have become so high.
-We’ll update this section when we’ve sourced and fired some of the items currently available.
+I’ll update this section when I’ve sourced and fired some of the items currently available.

 Ground-based smoke effects